Throwing a cheerleading party? Gather guests for a little bit of R and R (Rah! and Rah!) with these cheer-themed party games!

 Cheer Obstacle Course

 Set up an obstacle course and designate each section of the course as the place to perform a specific cheerleading motion.
-For instance, in the first leg of the course, you could have players high-kick their way through, in the second leg they might perform a cartwheel, and in the third, they could run backwards while chanting.
+For instance, in the first leg of the course, you could have players high-kick their way through, in the second leg they might perform a cartwheel, and in the third, they could run backward while chanting.

 Divide the guests into two teams and time how long it takes each team to complete the course.
 The team with the fastest time wins.